Preventive Measures to Reduce the Likelihood of Workplace Violence

 - Train Supervisors.
 Supervisors should be instructed to report all threats to upper management or the designated contact person immediately.
 Supervisors should also be trained in conflict resolution, stress management, effective ways to manage change in the workplace, and the early warning signs of violent employees.

 - Implement an Employee Assistance Program.
 EAPs can be useful in helping employees who are having a difficult time handling "stress" in their lives.
 EAPs can also provide trauma counseling in the event an act of workplace violence occurs.

 - Audit and Improve Security Measures.
 Employers should establish a relationship with local law enforcement officials and a security consultant before any workplace violence incident occurs.
 Employers should conduct an audit to determine areas of vulnerability and/or procedural weaknesses.
 Basic systems for protecting property, such as lighting, intercoms, employee identification, surveillance or alarm equipment, and other systems or devices, should be considered.

 - Establish a Crisis Reaction Plan.
 A crisis reaction or contingency plan should be implemented and publicized so that everyone knows what to do in the event of an emergency.

 Obviously, this list is just a summary of actions that employers can take to reduce their exposure to workplace violence and legal risks.
-A more detailed checklist of these items is available from Fisher Phillips LLP attorneys.
+A more detailed checklist of these items is available from Fisher Phillips attorneys.
 Employers who seriously review these points and adopt those recommendations that are appropriate for their workplace will go a long way toward preventing workplace catastrophes and the legal liability arising from such incidents.